Mr. Rogers: "Look for the Helpers. You will always find people who are helping."

 - Nashik, Maharashtra, India

-Hi, Rakesh.
-People never write articles / promo pieces that suggest that their proposed process cycle is more expensive, less corrosion resistant, or generally inferior to the conventional approach that they are trying to supplant :-)
+A. Hi, Rakesh.
+Articles / promo pieces never suggest that their proposed process cycle is more expensive, less corrosion resistant, or inferior to the conventional approach that they are trying to supplant :-)

-So, I think the implications of that article are very clear, that the triple layer is better.
-But if you feel that this should be challenged, I think you need to write a letter to the editor of the periodical where it was printed.
+So, I think the implications of that article are clear, that the triple layer is better.
+If people feel that this should be challenged, I think they need to write to the editor of the periodical where it was printed.
 It wouldn't be fair to challenge the article in a different venue that the authors may not even be aware of.
-There are dozens of proprietary process cycles for high quality chrome plating and I don't think any one is obviously superior to every other one in every situation.
+There are dozens of proprietary process cycles for high quality chrome plating and I don't think any one is superior to every other one in every situation.
 People switch from brand X to brand Y and back every day.
 But, in general, progress seems to be moving toward more & thinner layers rather than towards fewer & thicker layers.

 Regards,